 - The creation of partnerships, programs, and plans through Extension, or other community-based research, that leverage the knowledge and resources of the university and the public/private sector to enhance learning, discovery, and engagement; educate and engage citizens; strengthen communities; address locally identified issues and problems; apply and disseminate knowledge; and contribute to the public good.

 Service is the contribution of faculty knowledge and expertise to assist and engage individuals and/or organizations to meet goals and solve problems.
 Service activities generally fall into three categories: professional service, which includes contributions to, or holding office in, a professional society, serving on an editorial board, and reviewing manuscripts for professional journals; public service, which entails providing the faculty member’s professional expertise to, collaboration and engagement with, local, state, national, and global communities; and university service, which includes service to faculty governance, serving on university committees, advising student groups, and participation in other activities that contribute to the institution and its programs.

-Student, for purposes of references related to retention, promotion, and tenure, includes the clients served by the MSU Extension faculty.
+Student, for purposes of references related to retention, tenure, and promotion, are those persons defined as such in the Code of Student Conduct and the clients served by the MSU Extension faculty.